Skip to content

 $ yarn add -D three-auto

 three-auto is an ESM-only package.
-Don't use require() to import it, and make sure your nearest package.json contains "type": "module", 。
+Do not use require() to import it, and make sure your latest package.json contains "type": "module".

 three.js as peer dependency

-If you intend to perform customization that uses Three.js components or APIs,you should also explicitly install three as a dependency.If your project is using typescript, you should also install @types/three.
+If you want to use three.js components or APIs for custom development, you should also explicitly install three as a dependency.
+If your project uses typescript, you should also install @types/three.

 • index.html